Celebrate Caring award winners - Meet Kemberly Mayer

 "I try my best to act as, as if these are my family members, my patient are my family members," she told us.

-"We really wanted to make sure that we could share with the community all the good work that nurses are doing," says Koleen Cavanaugh, vice-president of marketing for IBC.
+"We really wanted to make sure that we could share with the community all the good work that nurses are doing," said Koleen Cavanaugh, vice-president of marketing for IBC.

 "I want to donate it to an organization, a local organization that feeds the homeless.
-Because that's one of my passions in life," she says.
+Because that's one of my passions in life," she said.

 Celebrate Caring award winners - Meet Kemberly Mayer